JuliaLang/www.julialang.org/blog/_posts/2017-01-24-cudanative-nvidia.md

 organization](https://github.com/JuliaGPU/).
 Each of those packages is just a single `Pkg.add(...)` away!

-What's missing from this list is the lowest abstraction level, where you can create kernels and manage execution like you would in CUDA.
+What's missing from this list is the lowest abstraction level, where you can write kernels and manage execution like you would in CUDA.
 This is where CUDAnative.jl comes in.